DagurAnshu/English_Hindi_Translation/README.md

 ---
 # KEY LEARNINGS:
-  .
-Implement transformer from scratch
-  .
-Implement masking
-  .
-Handle Padding efficiently in
+  i.
+Implement transformer from scratch ii.
+Implement masking iii.
+Handle Padding efficiently in iv.
-  .
 Understand NLP Pipeline effectively and completely

 ---

 # Limitations:
-  .
-No inference implemented yet
-  .
-No Beam Search
+  i.
+No inference implemented yet ii.
+No Beam Search iii.
-  .
 Not implement proper UI for it